How to Prime a Canvas for Acrylics

 Apply a Primer to a Primed Canvas?

 Yes!
-In reality, some artists prefer a different smoothness or experiment with various texture surfaces on the canvas.
-So they bring a primed canvas and apply gesso again.
-You can also use a colored gesso!
+Some artists prefer a different smoothness and some experiment with various texture surfaces on the canvas.
+So they bring a primed canvas and apply gesso.
+You can also use a colored gesso.

 Is there an alternative to Gesso?

 Yes, there are a few alternatives to gesso like acrylic mediums, clear gesso, matte gel.
 You can still paint directly on the raw canvas without priming it if you are painting with acrylics.

 If you are painting with oil, it is necessary to prime the canvas to protect the canvas from the oil.
 Oil makes the raw canvas brittle with time and eventually falls apart.